MAAT-lab/GH-genAI/README.md

 - Open Grasshopper
 - Go to File > Special Folders > Components folder

-3. Open the sample files to test.
+3. Open the example files to test.